 Tetrahydrocannabinol (THC) is the principal psychoactive constituent of the cannabis plant.
 The hemp plant contains minimal amounts of this psychoactive cannabinoid.
 To even be considered compliant industrial hemp, the THC content must be 0.3% or below.
 Any more and the plant is classified as marijuana.

-This initial confusion between CBD vs THC may have further escalated the situation, but it the long run this previously mentioned act has helped political figures learn the significant differences between each cannabinoid.
+This initial confusion between CBD vs THC may have further escalated the situation.
+In the long run this previously mentioned act has helped political figures learn the significant differences between each cannabinoid.
 Federal agencies will start enforcing this 0.3% or less THC policy harder.
 This will, in turn, keep the public well-informed.

 The stereotypes between CBD and THC will be forever gone, finally removing the stigma it has caused over the past several decades.

-Scientific research has successfully proven that daily use of high-quality CBD can provide anti-inflammatory effects, and the additional analgesic qualities of CBD can help combat certain types of pain.
+Scientific research has successfully proven that daily use of high-quality CBD can provide anti-inflammatory effects.
+The additional analgesic qualities of CBD can also help combat certain types of pain.
 Universities all over the world are coming up with new theories and discovering approaches for treating different conditions with CBD.

 Topicals or lotions infused with CBD do not necessarily fall under the category of commercial food products as they are usually applied to the skin.
 These natural analgesic ointments may potentially help with joint pain and have not been under such scrutiny as some of the other CBD products.

 The only outstanding legal related issue with these CBD rich topicals is that regulating bodies have stepped in to make sure the companies that craft these lotions are being honest with their customers and not making false claims.

 In conclusion, it is permissible by federal law to purchase and consume CBD, and there is no need to avoid the multiple health and lifestyle changing benefits that high-quality CBD can provide.
 However, to remain in compliance with your regional laws, you should check your local legislation before your purchase.